JustusAdam/betablogger/blog-data/posts/cname-shenanigans.md

 So I registered a CNAME entry with united domains.
 The domain resolved as expected and the address bar in the browser was showing the right thing (the custom domain), everything seemed right with the world.

 Then I tried to set up email with the new domain, as I had done with the other domain before by setting an MX entry pointing to the uberspace mailserver.
 It didn't work.
 I sent a few test mails, none of them arrived.
 The SMTP server tried three times and eventually gave up.
 Every mail was getting dropped.
-I changed the entry and redirected to gmail instead, that seemed to work[^gmail].
+I changed the entry and redirected to gmail instead, that seemed to work.

-[^gmail]:
-    Knowing what I know now it might be that I am not remembering the timeline correctly and it might be I had the email redirect **before** I set the CNAME entry for the site and changed it to an MX later, that would make more sense at least.

 I could not figure out what was causing the issue.
 I decided it probably was the mailserver that for some reason could not deal with the new domain ending, a claim that, as I realize now, was pretty stupid.
 I decided to leave it for now, since in my mind the error did not appear to be on my side and I did not depend on the mail addresses.